ysyk2021/how-to-drive-a-successful-digital-transformation-and-unlock-growth-opportunities/src/chapter-2-2.md

-# Benefits of Digital Transformation for Businesses

-## Introduction

 In this chapter, we will explore the numerous benefits that digital transformation brings to businesses.
 From enhancing customer engagement to improving operational efficiency, digital transformation has the potential to create significant value and drive growth for organizations across industries.